ZcashFoundation/zebra/book/src/user/mining.md

 ```
 [mining]
-miner_address = 't3Vz22vK5z2LcKEdg16Yv4FFneEL1zg9ojd'
+miner_address = 't3dvVE3SQEi7kqNzwrfNePxZ1d4hUyztBA1'
 ```

-The above address is just the first address of the [Founders' Reward](https://zips.z.cash/protocol/protocol.pdf#foundersreward) section of the Zcash protocol.
-It's a Mainnet address and it is used here purely as an example.
+The above address is the ZF Mainnet funding stream address.
+It is used here purely as an example.

 ### RPC section
 [#rpc-section]: #rpc-section